MicroMEC/documentation/architecture/umec_architecture.md

 into details on how to design such networks, but it assumes a working IP network is available.

-As uMECs can also access cloud services from the Internet if the network operator who manages the installation allows such connections.
+uMECs can also access cloud services from the Internet if the network operator who manages the installation allows such connections.

+In a typical installation there are more uMEC units connected to each other and forming a **cluster**.
+Each uMEC may have access to different systems, sensors, cameras etc. Managing a cluster is non trivial without using a proper orchestration platform and an alerting / monitoring system.

+The [installation document](../installation/umec_installation.md) will go into details of how clusters can be built and configured.

 ## MicroMEC Unit